top of page

 Cinnamon

-🐟 Omega-3 Fatty Acids have been shown to decrease inflammation foods high in omega-3 fatty acids and vitamin D including Salmon, sardines, anchovies, wild and sustainably caught albacore tuna, ground flaxseeds, and chia seeds.
+🐟 Omega-3 Fatty Acids have been shown to decrease inflammation in foods high in omega-3 fatty acids and vitamin D including Salmon, sardines, anchovies, wild and sustainably caught albacore tuna, ground flaxseeds, and chia seeds.
 These same foods also help with muscle function.
 Muscle function is important in the pelvic floor to control elimination. 🍏 Probiotics and Soluble fiber are foods that support a healthy microbiome (healthy bacteria) and not only promote good gut bacteria, but they also support healthy vaginal bacteria.
 Foods that contain live cultures or are fermented include yogurt, kefir, sauerkraut, kimchi, miso, tempeh, and sourdough bread.

-🧄 Soluble fiber foods include oatmeal, onion, garlic apples, peas, and psyllium.
+🧄 Soluble fiber foods include oatmeal, onion, garlic, apples, peas, and psyllium.

 Foods That Should Be Limited Or Avoided